Huurcheck Jongeren

 6 Deposit not returned?
 Reclaim it!
 You can do it up to 5 years after moving out

-Often, the landlord pays after receiving a letter with a request for payment.
-Sometimes, legal proceedings are necessary, but almost always, tenants get their money back unless there is a valid claim from the landlord.
+Often the landlord will pay after a letter or summons.
+Sometimes a procedure is necessary, but almost always tenants get their money back.
+Unless, of course, there is a justified claim from the landlord.

-You can find more information about what can and cannot be deducted from your deposit and how to get your money back here.
+More information about what can and cannot be deducted from your security deposit and how to claim your money back can be found here.

-7 You should only pay for services that are actually provided.
-You should always get back any overpaid service charges
+You only have to pay for services (Dutch: servicekosten/nutslasten) that are actually provided.
+Overpaid service fees should be refunded!

-Service costs must be settled annually based on the actual costs.
-If the tenant paid too much, they are entitled to a refund.
-If the landlord does not comply, the Huurcommissie (rent tribunal) or the ‘kantonrechter’ can provide a solution.
-A request can be submitted up to 2.5 years after the end of the relevant year.
-Tenants in the private sector can even reclaim any overpaid amount up to 5 years after payment.
+If too much has been paid, the tenant should get it back.
+If not, the National tenancy tribunal or the Sub-district Court can offer a solution.
+A request can be made up to 2.5 years after the end of the year in question.
+Tenants in the free sector can even reclaim the overpayment up to 5 years after payment, usually through the courts.

-Want to know if you have paid too much in service costs?
-Haven’t received any or only a partial settlement?
-Other questions about service costs?
-Contact !WOON.
+Want to know if you are paying too much service charges?
+Have you received no settlement or an incomplete settlement?
+Other questions about service charges?
+Please contact !WOON.

-8 Your landlord should not prohibit you from registering with the municipality.
-Afraid of trouble if you do?
-Contact !WOON
+Your landlord may not prohibit you from registering with the municipality.
+Afraid of problems?
+Get in touch with !WOON.

-Your landlord cannot forbid you to register at your address.
-However, you might need your landlord’s cooperation to register.
-You will need to prove that you are legally living at the address by showing your rental contract.
-This rental contract needs to be signed by the owner of the apartment or room you rented.
-If the rental contract is not signed by the owner, for example if the landlord and the owner are not the same, you will need an additional form signed by the owner.
+Your landlord cannot prohibit you from registering at your address.
+However, you often need the cooperation of your landlord to register.
+You will have to prove that you are legally living at the address by showing your lease.
+This lease must be signed by the owner of the apartment or room you are renting.
+If the lease is not signed by the owner, for example, if the landlord and the owner are not the same person, you will need an additional form signed by the owner.

-As said, your landlord cannot forbid you to register.
-However if they try to forbid registration that is a clear sign that something is wrong.
-This could mean different things: the apartment might be an illegal sublet, or the landlord doesn’t have the correct permit, or they might be cheating on their taxes, etc. You could even get evicted.
+As mentioned above, your landlord cannot prohibit you from registering.
+If he does try to prohibit registration, it is a clear sign that something is wrong.
+This could mean several things: the apartment may be illegally sublet, the landlord may not have the proper license, or they may be guilty of tax fraud, etc.

-If your landlord is refusing to sign the agreement form that you need to register you can contact !WOON.
-If you do have all of the necessary documentation but the municipality still won’t register you, you can contact the Amsterdam Ombudsman office here: https://www.ombudsmanmetropool.nl/contact
+If your landlord refuses to sign the agreement form you need for registration, ask !WOON for advice.
+If you have all the necessary documentation, but the municipality still refuses to register you, you can contact the office of the Amsterdam Ombudsman at https://www.ombudsmanmetropool.nl/en/contact-us.

 !WOON provides free information, advice, and support on housing and renting.